 7 Surprising Facts You Probably Didn’t Know About St. Patrick’s Day

 It's admittedly an unlikely tale.
 Ireland is one of only a handful of places worldwide—including New Zealand, Iceland, Greenland, and Antarctica—that Indiana Jones and other snake-averse humans can visit without fear.”

-I love corned beef and cabbage and make it every year for St. Patrick's Day, but the tradition of serving it is more American than Irish.
-According to 9News, the dish is a variation of a traditional Irish meal that included bacon, but because early Irish-Americans were poor, beef was a cheaper alternative, and cabbage happened to be a springtime vegetable.
+I love corned beef and cabbage, probably more than the average person and I make it every year for St. Patrick's Day, but the tradition of serving corned beef and cabbage is actually more American than it is Irish.
+Corned beef and cabbage is a variation of a traditional Irish meal which included bacon, but because early Irish-Americans were poor and beef was cheaper than bacon, that's what they went with.
+Cabbage was added to the dish because it happened to be a springtime vegetable.

 In the early days of the United States, Irish Americans who wanted to celebrate their Irish heritage started St. Patrick’s Day with banquets at elite clubs in big cities.
 The first St. Patrick’s Day parade took place in 1762, but it wasn't a common event for people to attend until the mid-19th century.
 As a matter of fact, St. Patrick’s Day was a relatively minor religious holiday in Ireland until the 1970s.